HEC Montréal: The Côte-Sainte-Catherine Campus: 1996–today

-HEC Montréal's main building was constructed in 1996 and has since won an award for "institutional architecture".
-The building was designed by Dan Hanganu and Jodoin, Lamarre, Pratte and Associates and is situated at 3000 Côte-Sainte-Catherine (Map), next to the Université-de-Montréal Metro Station.
+HEC Montréal's main building was constructed in 1996 and has since won an award for "institutional architecture."
+The building was designed by Dan Hanganu and Jodoin, Lamarre, Pratte, and Associates and is situated at 3000 Côte-Sainte-Catherine (Map), next to the Université-de-Montréal Metro Station.
 The former main building at 5255 Decelles (Map) is now used as a secondary building.
 The first building used by HEC Montréal was located in downtown Montreal but is no longer used by the school.

-The trading floor of the School was inaugurated in 1997: it was conceived to be usable in case the Montreal Stock Exchange ever had major engineering problems.
-Now known as the Salle des marchés Financière Banque Nationale, it was renovated in 2007 in order to remain technologically current.
+The trading floor of the school was inaugurated in 1997, and it was conceived to be usable in case the Montreal Stock Exchange ever had significant engineering problems.
+Now known as the Salle des marchés Financière Banque Nationale, it was renovated in 2007 to remain technologically current.